Gradient boosting for convex cone predict and optimize problems: Introduction

 \subsection{Related work}

-The \dboost~ framework applies gradient boosting, as proposed by \citet{Friedman2001} to the SPO loss function, proposed by \citet{Elma2020}, and described in more detail in Section \ref{sec:dboost_method}.
-In general, optimizing the SPO loss by gradient descent methods is challenging as it requires computing the gradient of the optimal solution with respect to predicted costs.
-To date, several local gradient based methods \citep{Mandi2020,Tan2020} and convex approximations \citep{Butler2020IPO,Elma2020} have been proposed and have proven to be effective in comparison to naive `predict, then optimize'.
+The \dboost~framework applies gradient boosting \citep{Friedman2001} to the SPO loss function \citep{Elma2020}, described in more detail in Section \ref{sec:dboost_method}.
+Optimizing the SPO loss by gradient descent methods is challenging as it requires computing the gradient of the optimal solution with respect to predicted costs.
+Local gradient based methods \citep{Mandi2020,Tan2020} and convex approximations \citep{Butler2020IPO,Elma2020} have proven to be effective in comparison to a traditional `predict, then optimize' approach and growing empirical evidence supports a fully integrated estimation approach (see for example \citep{Amos2019, Donti2017, Mandi2020, Tan2020, Wilder2019}).

-Related, the work of \citet{Agrawal2020} and \citet{Amos2017} provide general frameworks for learning convex optimization programs in an end-to-end trainable neural network.
-Backpropagation is performed by implicit differentiation of specialized convex optimization layers.
-The development of efficient and modular convex optimization layers has been fundamental to the advancement of end-to-end integration of prediction and optimization \citep{Agrawal2019, Blondel2021}.
-Growing empirical evidence advocates for a fully integrated approach (see for example \citep{Amos2019, Butler2021IPOb,Butler2020IPO, Donti2017, Mandi2020,Tan2020, Uysal2021,Wilder2019}).
+Related, \citet{Amos2017} provide a framework for learning \textit{linear} constrained QPs in an end-to-end trainable neural network.
+Backpropagation is performed by implicit differentiation of the KKT optimality conditions.
+Similarly, \citet{Agrawal2020} present a differentiable optimization layer for \textit{linear} convex cone programs and compute gradients by implicit differentiation of the residual map of the conic homogeneous self-dual embedding.
+In contrast, we present an alternative differentiation technique, customized to the QCP program, that implicitly differentiates a fixed-point mapping of the Douglas-Rachford splitting iterations \citep{DR56}.

-Most relevant to our work is the work \citet{Elma2020b} who present SPO trees (SPOT) for optimizing classification and regression trees (CART) \citep{Breiman2017} to minimize downstream decision regret.
+Most relevant is the work of \citet{Elma2020b} who present SPO trees (SPOT) for optimizing regression trees to minimize downstream decision regret.
 The authors also consider a random forest \citep{Breiman2001} implementation, but do not consider a gradient boosting ensemble approach. \citet{Kon2021} consider gradient boosting problems under the SPO framework for a subset of optimization problems; namely with linear inequality constraints, but do not consider more general convex optimization problems.
-To our knowledge, \dboost~ is the first `smart' gradient boosting implementation that can support any convex optimization program that can be cast as convex quadratic cone program.
-A necessary requirement of our framework is the ability to compute gradients of optimal decisions with respect to predicted costs.
-In the following section we present the \dboost~ framework and provide a novel fixed-point implicit differentiation algorithm for computing said gradients.
+To our knowledge, \dboost~is the first `smart' gradient boosting implementation that supports a more general class of convex quadratic cone programs.